 Use a little bit of water when sauteing to keep it from sticking to the pan and put the lid on to steam it a little but you don’t want it to be too wet.
 Be sure to cool the filling to room temperature before filling the wraps and rolling them.

 You can find these at Whole Foods, Natural Food Stores and some Asian Markets.
 I like the brown rice wrappers they are sturdier than their white rice counterparts but use the ones you can find.
-These are also available on Amazon Prime if you can’t find them locally.
+These are also available on Amazon if you can’t find them locally.
 I will link to them below.

 Please note that the nutritional information is “per serving” and one serving turns out to be 3 rice wraps.
 I usually eat 3-4 of the spring rolls so its really a nutritional bargain!
 Yes they are processed and have added salt but I only eat them maybe once a month – it’s not something I have every week.
 They are a fun treat to enjoy with the family.